Gabrblal/METR4202/README.md

 data transformation and publishing.

 ## Credits & References.
 The Ximea camera package "metr4202_ximea_ros" was taken from Miguel Valencia's github repo for METR4202, with some adjustments made to the ximea_ros package.

-The ximea_color package was strictly used
+The repository can be found at https://github.com/Gabrblal/METR4202